profsmith89/ctps/_sources/chap15.md

 We've built ourselves a powerful and flexible tool with which we can investigate the state of a running program.
 We've also built ourselves an interpreter than uses a script's interrupted execution context as its environment.
 Including the real Python debugger `pdb`, you now have several tools with which you can slow down a program's execution so that you can better understand its behavior and more quickly fix the bugs within it.
 Happy bug squashing!

-\[Version 20241004\]

-[^fn1]: It's from Brian W. Kernighan and P.J.
-Plauger \[1978\]. *The Elements of Programming Style (2nd edition)*, McGraw-Hill, page 10.
+[^fn1]: Brian W. Kernighan and P.J.
+Plauger, *The Elements of Programming Style* (New York, NY: McGraw-Hill, 1978, 2nd edition), 10.

-[^fn2]: The [Microsoft Visual Studio Code](https://code.visualstudio.com/docs/editor/debugging) and [Replit](https://docs.replit.com/programming-ide/debugging) IDEs have built-in support for debugging.
-Python ships with a standalone interactive debugging tool called [pdb](https://docs.python.org/3/library/pdb.html).
-[Google Colab](https://colab.research.google.com/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/01.06-Errors-and-Debugging.ipynb) uses an IPython-enhanced version of pdb, although the interface is not very user-friendly, in my humble opinion.
+[^fn2]: Microsoft Visual Studio Code (https://code.visualstudio.com/docs/editor/debugging) and Replit (https://docs.replit.com/replit-workspace/workspace-features/debugging) have built-in support for debugging.
+Python ships with a standalone interactive debugging tool called pdb (https://docs.python.org/3/library/pdb.html).
+Google Colab uses an IPython-enhanced version of pdb (https://colab.research.google.com/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/01.06-Errors-and-Debugging.ipynb), although the interface is not very user-friendly, in my humble opinion.

 [^fn3]: If you compare the script from Chapter 5 with the one in the \`chap15\` directory, you'll see that they're not exactly the same.
 In this chapter's version, I created a function \`grab\_guess\` that encapsulates the work we need to do to grab and validate the user's input.
 This allows you to place a breakpoint in \`grab\_guess\` and learn about how you can move up and down the call stack in an actual debugger.